znlv/znlv/README.md

 ## Hi there 👋
-My name is z, im a freelancing developer and studying ethical hacking, im 18 years old and live in moscow russia.
+My name is z, im a freelancing developer and studying ethical hacking.

 # Facts about me: